 Since rebounding is more fun than most exercise routines, people who do this tend to be more consistent.
 As we all know, consistency yields better results in so little time.
 So the time it takes for anyone to actually see results will depend on a lot of factors, but being consistent is one sure way of seeing it sooner.

 To lose weight, you need to go huffing and puffing.
 You need to increase your heart rate.
-Studies show that the fats our body lose are mostly converted to carbon dioxide which we exhale on a good cardio workout.
+Studies show that the fats our body loses are mostly converted to carbon dioxide which we exhale on a good cardio workout.
 You will need to increase your heart rate to 65% of your maximum heart rate.

 Computing your maximum heart rate can be done with this formula: 220 minus your age multiplied by 0.65.
 If you are 30 years old, that would be (220 – 30) x 0.65.
 The answer is 123.5 beats per minute.
 A 30-year-old person needs to reach a maximum heart rate of 123.5 beats per minute to burn a significant amount of calories.

-This is easily achievable doing rebounding exercises.
+This is easily achievable by doing rebounding exercises.